preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/index.rst

 Extensions
 ************
-Here all extensions used in the tenant is listed, with ID and version installed, for example:
+All extensions used in the tenant is listed here, with ID and version installed, for example:

 .. image:: system-extensions.png